-Organizations that receive an IAC grant are required as part of their grant agreement to notify by letter their state representative, state senator, and the Office of the Governor of the IAC grant amount and the project or program it helps support.
-Copies of these three letters must be submitted to the IAC with the signed grant agreements, cash request, and other required documents before grant funds will be released.
+Organizations that receive an Illinois Arts Council Agency (IACA) grant are required as part of their grant agreement to notify by letter their state representative, state senator, and the Office of the Governor of the IACA grant amount and the project or program it helps support.
+Copies of these three letters must be submitted to the IACA with the signed grant agreements, and other required documents before grant funds will be released.

-Grant recipients must credit the IAC in all promotional material and public notices following notification of funding through the end of the grant period in the following manner:
+Grant recipients must credit the IACA in all promotional material and public notices in the following manner:

 For further information regarding usage of the logo and to download a copy, go to the logo page of this website.

-If you were notified that your grant was funded through federal funds you must, in addition to acknowledging support from the Illinois Arts Council, credit the National Endowment for the Arts (NEA).
-Please use this language in all promotional material and public notices:
+If a grantee was notified that their grant was funded through federal funds they must, in addition to acknowledging support from the Illinois Arts Council Agency, credit the National Endowment for the Arts (NEA).
+Use this language in all promotional material and public notices:

-"This program is partially supported by a grant from the Illinois Arts Council, a state agency through federal funds provided by the National Endowment for the Arts"
+"This program is partially supported by a grant from the Illinois Arts Council Agency through federal funds provided by the National Endowment for the Arts"

-When possible include the NEA logo in addition to the IAC's logo.
-You may download the NEA logo from the NEA website.
+When possible include the NEA logo in addition to the IACA's logo.
+The logo may be downloaded from the from the NEA website.